1Urbanstudyanalysis/AI-ML-Townscape-STM/readme.txt

 Python 3.10+; packages: geopandas, osmnx, networkx, rasterio, shapely, momepy, scipy, matplotlib, requests, lxml, pandas, numpy.
 Tip (Windows): use conda to get GDAL/GEOS/PROJ.

+Townscape assessment report
+The file TA_report.docx provides a narrative companion to the code and data.
+It describes the study areas (Amsterdam Centrum and IJburg), details all input datasets, and explains how each townscape attribute (TA1–TA9) is measured, including equations, statistics, and GLVIA3 relevance.
+Use this report as a guide when reproducing the metrics or adapting the pipeline to new cities.

 README.md – Project overview and instructions.

 LICENSE – License for reuse (e.g., MIT/CC-BY).